jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # Notes on installing Ubuntu guest VMs in VirtualBox on a macOS or Windows 10/11 host

+See also the article [`macos-utm-notes.md`](macos-utm-notes.md) for notes on installing a guest Linux VM on an Apple Silicon Mac using the UTM application.

 # General notes on VM settings

 [I have verified that these settings are the same in VirtualBox 6.x